 - Migrant and/or seasonal workers, and/or their immediate family.
 Must have worked for either wages or personal subsistence, at least 75 days during the past 24 months in agricultural work-- defined as any activity directly related to:

 - the production of crops

 - Apply and be accepted to Heritage University

 - Complete and submit a CAMP application w/ essay and Release of Information form

 - Apply for the FAFSA and provide a copy to CAMP

-- Provided proof of eligibility – requires a copy of one of the following:
+- Provided proof of eligibility – requires copies of the following:

 - Migrant Education Program Identification # or Certificate of Eligibility from Migrant Education Program

-- W2 Form(s) and work history of student and/or immediate family member
+- W2 Form(s) and work history affidavit of student and/or immediate family member

-- Official letter from employer verifying 75 days of migrant work in the last two years
+- Official letter from employer and pay stubs verifying 75 days of migrant work in the last two years

 - A copy of the eligibility contract from the WIA-167 (OIC Washington Farmworker Investment Program or NCAC)

 Office Hours: Mon-Fri 8:00 am - 5:00 pm